Ashwin-S-Nambiar/simkl-api/README.md

 # Trakt API

 Express API server that fetches your last watched movie or TV episode from Trakt.tv with poster images from TMDB.
+Make use of Render for deploying trakt-api as it's free hosting alternative and Neon for trakt-db.

 ## Features